 In the meantime though, it was my turn to play with the new toy, so naturally I made something with pumpkin (and sugar).
 Which made me think maybe I could blend up some of my Pumpkin Cheesecake Rolls and just drink them as a sinfully delicious “smoothie”… but I digress.
 I had a bunch of apples left over from making caramel apple favors for Sophia’s birthday, so I decided to make pumpkin apple butter.

 It was really easy to throw together in the Blendtec, but don’t worry if you don’t have one.
 I don’t see why this recipe couldn’t be made using a regular blender or chopper.
 Maybe even a stand mixer if your apples are soft enough.
 I actually underestimated the power of the Blendtec for the first batch and ended up with pumpkin apple soup instead of butter ha-ha.
 (So, keep that in mind.)
+If you happen to have any extra pumpkin left over, you can always make this delicious Pumpkin Smoothie.

 - 2 apples peeled and steamed